Betty Klimenko

-Betty Saunders-Klimenko AM (born 1959) is an Australian businessperson and motorsport team owner who runs the Erebus Motorsport squad in the Supercars Championship.
+Betty Ann Saunders-Klimenko AM (born 1959) is an Australian businessperson and motorsport team owner who runs the Erebus Motorsport squad in the Supercars Championship.
 In 2017, she became the first female team owner to win the Bathurst 1000.
 Klimenko is a promoter of women in motorsport and is a global ambassador for the Australian arm of the Dare to be Different initiative.

 Early life

 Klimenko was the illegitimate child born to a police officer who served in the Vietnam War and the prostitute and former Miss West Australia Anne Neil in Sydney in 1959.
 She has three biological siblings.
 She was conceived drug-addicted in Kings Cross Police Station's Cell No. 3, and was abandoned at the adoption nursery of the former Crown Street Women's Hospital by her biological parents at seven weeks old.
-She has little knowledge of her biological mother, who died when Kilmenko was aged five, and never met her parents.
+She has little knowledge of her biological mother, who died when Klimenko was aged five, and never met her parents.
 Klimenko was adopted by the Hungarian-Jewish, Westfield Group co-founder and Nazi concentration camp survivor John Saunders and his wife Eta.
-She was brought up Jewish (although never converted) but born Catholic.
-She has a younger adopted brother, and was raised by nannies since Saunders worked constantly.
+Klimenko was born a Catholic and was raised as Jewish (although never converted).
+She has a younger adopted brother, and was raised by nannies, due to Saunders' work commitments.
 Klimenko attended a Church of England school.